corda/corda/docs/source/tutorial-contract-clauses.rst

 relevant states together.
 For this, we extend the standard ``GroupClauseVerifier`` and specify how to group input/output states, as well as the top-level clause to run on each group.
-In our example, the top level is a composite clause - ``AnyCompostion`` - that delegates verification to its subclasses (wrapped move, issue, redeem).
+In our example, the top level is a composite clause - ``AnyCompostion`` - that delegates verification to its subclauses (wrapped move, issue, redeem).
 "Any" in this case means that it will take 0 or more clauses that match the transaction commands.

 .. container:: codeset